-- 1. A quarterly process of risk review covering both the strategic and operational risk registers. - 2.
+- 1. A monthly process of risk review covering both the strategic and operational risk registers at JMT. - 2.
 Quarterly monitoring reports will be presented to relevant council committees to ensure Councillors have good access to risk information. - 3.
 Risk management awareness training sessions will be facilitated for Councillors and employees.
 Members of the committees with specific responsibility for the management of risk will be offered dedicated training events.
 The potential of risk management awareness to be included on induction programmes will be explored. - 4.
 An internal audit of risk management will take place annually. - 5.
 The Joint Management Team takes responsibility for ensuring that management actions highlighted in the risk registers are implemented. - 6.
 Support is available to risk owners when assessing new risks.
 The 'bow tie' risk analysis model is available to use as part of the process. - 7.
-A process of annual review is undertaken by the Joint Management Team to ensure the risk register remains up to date and that obsolete risks are removed. - 8.
-Officer working groups as required to embed, review or develop risk practices. - 9.
+A process of annual review is undertaken by the Joint Management Team to ensure the risk register remains up to date and that obsolete risks are removed in Quarter 4.

+- 8. The Risk Officer working group is being re-established within Quarter 1 as required to embed, review or develop risk practices. - 9.
 The councils will seek to learn from other organisations where appropriate, and to keep up to date with best practice in risk management.